shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 ![MetaMask config](../../../.gitbook/assets/metamask-settings-mumbai.webp)

-## Additional
+## Preview

-These are the additional technologies we will be using:
+These are the additional technologies we will be using later.

 - [Solidity](https://soliditylang.org/)
 - [Polygon (Matic)](https://polygon.technology/)